 Your auditors will be aware of the latest updates to financial regulations and policies.
 It’s a good idea to make sure that all of the ways you handle financial information is up to code and in compliance with various regulations before the audit begins.
 If it turns out that you’re handling secure information in an unsecure way, you could face serious consequences.

 One of the benefits of using affordable business audit preparation is working with someone who has expertise in the latest regulations and any changes to financial requirements.

 Your accounting firm will be able to guide you in regard to what needs updating, the appropriate way to handle your information, and what you can leave alone.

 Affordable business audit preparation can be a huge relief to business owners going through an audit.
 The presence of auditors in your company can be very stressful and overwhelming.
 Don’t go through it alone.
 When you have the expertise and experience of Global Shared Services on your side, you’ll have someone to make the process bearable.

 We offer all of the accounting and financial services you need to get your business ready for an audit.
+We focus on franchise accounting and restaurant accounting.
 If you’re looking for statement processing, reconciliations, and more, then get in touch with us today.

 If you’re ready to prepare for an audit of your business, let’s talk.

 Founded in 2003, we’ve worked with large corporations and small-to-medium businesses alike.
 Here’s what we’ve learned: access to expert financial and accounting services is a major factor in a business’ ability to succeed and scale.
 We believe that it shouldn’t be restricted by location or company size.
 Our mission is to empower restaurants and technology firms with that access.

 With GSS, we meet our franchisor requirements on time and with accuracy.
 The local CPA could not handle our volume.
 We are so happy to have made the change.
 GSS knows our business and our franchisor requirements.Multi-unit fast sandwich Owner